seL4/docs/projects/sel4/index.md

 We welcome contributions to seL4.
 Please see [how to contribute][contribute].

+The seL4 kernel itself is open source and [licensed][license] under the GPL, version 2.
+Application code, operating system components, and drivers can have any license, proprietary or open source.
+The GPL propagation clause of the kernel license stops at the kernel/user code boundary.

 <div class="grid grid-cols-1 lg:grid-cols-2 gap-y-24 gap-x-12 lg:gap-x-20 px-10 py-8 md:py-12 not-prose">